dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmNoKeywords:

     dcmNoKeywords_"
-    "MWL Matching Key",string,"Specifies attribute of received object to lookup MWL Item used to coerce request attributes.
+    "Merge MWL Matching Key",string,"Specifies attribute of received object to lookup MWL Item used to coerce request attributes.
 Enumerated values: AccessionNumber, StudyInstanceUID, ScheduledProcedureStepID.
 If absent, request attributes of received objects will not be coerced.","
     .. _dcmMergeMWLMatchingKey:

     dcmMergeMWLMatchingKey_"
-    "Request Attributes Template URI",string,"Specifies URI for the style sheet to coerce request attributes of received objects from matching DICOM MWL items.
+    "Merge MWL Template URI",string,"Specifies URI for the style sheet to coerce request attributes of received objects from matching DICOM MWL items.
 Only effectiv, if dcmMergeMWLMatchingKey is specified.","
     .. _dcmMergeMWLTemplateURI:

     dcmMergeMWLTemplateURI_"